tdiprima/langchain-lab/docs/LangChain Pros Cons.md

 **Con:** ⚠️ **Fast-changing & hard to keep up**—breaking changes and evolving APIs can make maintenance a headache.
 This is the biggest one that I ran into.
 Also, the framework adds extra layers of abstraction, which can introduce latency.

-**Joe:** Same here.
-But for people starting out it does include some heavy lifting tools for the rag portion and you can switch LLM without a lot of retooling.

-I started with langchain when we first worked on CENTSBot and once I started doing the calls directly to the endpoints myself it improved the speed.

 <br>